Pre-Owned Gulfstream G650 & G650ER Market Overview (2024-2026) | Safe Fly Aviation

 Is the pre-owned G650/G650ER market weakening?

 The last two years demonstrate market normalization rather than collapse.
-While broader inventory increased throughout 2024, high-quality, well-maintained aircraft with strong documentation remain highly desirable.
-Expect price sensitivity around maintenance exposure and documentation quality—not across-the-board value deterioration.
+High-quality, well-maintained aircraft with strong documentation remain highly desirable.

 What defines a "best-of-market" G650ER?

-Typically characterized by: comprehensive engine program coverage, clean maintenance calendar, complete records, modern connectivity infrastructure, attractive cabin configuration, and seller readiness for inspection and closing.
-These aircraft command premium pricing and experience shorter marketing periods.
+Typically characterized by: comprehensive engine program coverage, clean maintenance calendar, complete records, modern connectivity, attractive cabin configuration, and seller readiness.

 Is the Global 7500 a direct replacement for the G650ER?

 Not universally.
 Both represent top-tier aircraft serving different priority profiles.
-Some buyers prioritize the G650ER's proven operational record and speed/range characteristics; others prioritize the Global 7500's expansive cabin zoning capabilities.
-Optimal choice depends on specific routes, passenger profiles, cabin priorities, and delivery timing requirements.
+Optimal choice depends on specific routes, passenger profiles, and delivery timing.

 Can Safe Fly Aviation assist with G650/G650ER transactions?

 Yes.
-Safe Fly Aviation provides confidential market evaluations, acquisition advisory, shortlist development, technical due diligence coordination, transaction support, and charter integration planning—leveraging over 15 years of aviation industry experience and established global relationships.
+Safe Fly Aviation provides confidential market evaluations, acquisition advisory, shortlist development, technical due diligence coordination, transaction support, and charter integration planning.

 Sources & Methodology